curityio/ios-haapi-ui-sdk-demo/README.md

 ### 4. Test Native Passkey Logins

-Passkeys require hosting of assets documents at trusted internet HTTPS URL.\
+Passkeys require hosting of assets documents at a trusted internet HTTPS URL.\
 You must also provide overrides with your own Apple team ID and unique bundle identifier.\
-You can use ngrok to host assets documents and test passkeys logins for both Android and iOS.\
+You can use ngrok to host assets documents to enable the testing of passkeys logins.\
 The following example commands deploy the Curity Identity Server with a passkeys configuration:

 ```bash